Chalwk77/Purge-Bot-Discordia-/README.md

 - Copy your token and paste it into the aforementioned Auth.data file located inside the Discord Bot folder.

 6. Now click the OAuth2 tab and check the BOT scope.
-   Under bot permissions -> text permissions, check the following:
+   Under bot permissions -> general permissions, check **Administrator**.
-- View Channels
-- Kick members
-- Ban Members
-- Send Messages
-- Add Reactions
-- Use External Emojis
-- Use External Stickers
-- Read Message History
-- Mute Members

    Copy and paste the URL that gets generated into a web browser and hit enter.

 7. You will be prompted to add the bot to a Discord server, select one, click continue and authorize.